johind/directus-extension-generate-vtt/README.md

 ## How to use it

 Clone the repository and run the build command `npm run build`.
 This will save the created `index.js` extension file to the dist folder.
-Move the file to the `extensions/endpoints/<name of the extension>` folder and restart directus.
+Move the file to the `/extensions/endpoints/<name of the extension>` folder of your directus instance and restart directus.

 As this is a proof of concept, the endpoint only assumes the existence of the `footage` and `scenes` data models with the following properties